 Thousands of strays are picked up or brought into the Pima Animal Care Center (PACC) every year.
-Many lives could be saved if more were returned to their owners or were held by someone until it can be claimed by the owner.
+Lives could be saved, both in the shelters and on the street, if more were returned to their owners or were held by someone until the owner is found.

-Pet owners and people who have found pets may not know to look at PACC or how to go about finding their pet.
-We hope you will spread the message about ALL the ways to reunite pets and their owners.
+Pet owners and people who have found pets may not know to look at PACC and other shelters or how to go about finding their pet.
+We hope you will spread the message about being thorough when working to reunite pets and their owners.

 PLEASE MICROCHIP YOUR PETS!

 PLEASE KEEP A COLLAR AND TAG ON YOUR PETS AT ALL TIMES

 What to do:

 Most people who find a pet will do one or two things to find the owner.
 So YOU must try to do as many things as possible!